jubako/jubako/README.rst

 Reading part is partly done.
 Parsing of all main structures is done.
 Few (optional) structures are missing.

-Writing part is NOT done.
+Writing part is partly done.
+Basic Jubako files can be created.

-Yes, it means that Jubako library is able to read a container format even if no code is able to create it.

-This is the joy of development and early stage.
+Some structures still need to be crafted by hands.